All Florida Evictions Are Not Banned Through January 31, 2021

-The Governor of Florida’s Order and the CDC’s Federal Eviction halt do not apply to all evictions in Florida.
-Unless matters change, currently the State and Federal orders only protect residential tenant’s from being evicted for the non-payment of rent through December 31, 2020.
-Even if the tenant is being evicted for non-payment of rent, the tenant must still adhere to the guidelines and meet all of the criteria as star forth in the Orders in order to fall under the protection of the moratorium.
-In sum, a landlord has the ability to still progress an eviction for non-payment of rent, but it is up to the tenant to stop the eviction from being finalized.
+The CDC’s Federal Eviction halt does not apply to all evictions in Florida.
+Unless matters change, currently the CDC’s directives only protect residential tenant’s from being evicted for the non-payment of rent through January 31, 2021.
+Even if the tenant is being evicted for non-payment of rent, the tenant must still adhere to the guidelines and meet all of the criteria as set forth in the CDC Order to be protected by the moratorium.
+In sum, a landlord has the ability to still progress an eviction action for non-payment of rent, but it is up to the tenant to stop the eviction from being finalized.

-Commercial Evictions, both monetary and non-monetary, along with residential evictions for hold-over tenants (occurs when the tenant remains in the property after their lease has been terminated) and evictions for non-monetary violations of the lease can still proceed.
+Commercial Evictions, both monetary and non-monetary, along with residential evictions for hold-over tenancies (occurs when the tenant remains in the property after their lease has been terminated or not renewed) and evictions for non-monetary violations of the lease may still proceed as normal.

 What Is A Rental Agreement?